 They turned out so cute and they definitely make me smile when I look at our fridge!
 Below is the tutorial and the free printable template!

-- Free printable template – Grab the free file by filling out the form at the end of this post)
+- Free printable template – Grab the free file by filling out the form at the end of this post.